 Some State Income Tax Payment Deadlines Extended

 Most states are synchronizing their payment and filing deadlines with the federal.
 New date shown for deadline in 2020.
 We’ve noted where there are differences.
-We recommend this chart from AICPA for more detailed information.
-Deferments that do not waive penalties and interest are excluded.
+We recommend THIS chart from AICPA for more detailed information.

 Up to two weeks of paid sick leave for COVID-19 care, capped at $511/day, and up to 12 weeks of paid sick leave to care for children whose schools or childcare centers are closed due to COVID-19, capped at $200/day.
 Excludes: companies with more than 500 employees, individuals employed less than 30 days.
 Department of Labor may exempt companies with less than 50 employees.
 Employers may exclude front line health workers.
 Applies to part-time employees.